• Latest

 In August of last year, X user Maverick Aoko faced charges in Milimani Court.
 She was accused of spreading false information via her X account.
 During her arrest, her phones and laptops were confiscated for forensic examination.
 It’s unclear who was responsible, but some of Aoko’s posts, shared during the period on her X account, were deleted.

-Her arrest and detention at the time were part of a series of abductions that particularly targeted X users.
-Cartoonist Gideon Kibet, techie Johnfrank Ngemi, influencer Billy Simani and others were all arrested and detained for varying durations.
+Her arrest and detention at the time were part of a series of abductions that targeted X users.
+Cartoonist Gideon Kibet, techie Johnfrank Ngemi, influencer Billy Simani and others were also arrested and detained for varying durations.

 “All the people who disappeared or were abducted have been brought back to their homes.
 I have given clarity that nothing of that nature will happen again.”

-A sample analysis of social media arrests demonstrates that X accounts for approximately 74% of cases, highlighting a concentrated effort by the government to scrutinise activity on this platform.
+A sample analysis of social media arrests demonstrates that X accounts for approximately 74% of cases, indicating a concentrated effort by the government to scrutinize activity on this platform.

 One has to acknowledge that the platform, especially at the time of the finance bill protests, led a lot of discussions on the matter.
 For instance, on Monday, June 26, a four-hour virtual meeting on X titled “Why is Ruto Lying?” drew an initial 130,000 live listeners, peaking at an unprecedented 138,000 after a brief interruption.